bchooxg/bookfinder/README.md

-# Project 1

-Web Programming with Python and JavaScript
+# Book Finder Application

+Web app contains a database of 5000 books, with average ratings and book cover provided through api calls

+This application was built as part of CS50W web programming with Python & Javascript